slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
+- Programming is more assembling than starting from zero.

 Top 4 desirable developer skills:
 Ability to ignore new tools and technologies;